ComicalSans11/E02a-Control-Structures/README.md

 it kept track of my guesses and told me how many i took at the end of the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?

+DESCRIPTION OF PROJECT:
+We're analyzing various python scripts and explaining what they do based on the operators and variables it uses.
+The scripts get progressively more complicated, but they solve issues with the code which gradually improves the "question-response" aspect.